wix-incubator/autoviews/packages/docs/docs/entities/components-repo.md

     }
 );
 ```
 The `node` in the example above is the current JSONSchema node for the Slider component.
-In this example the predicate applies the slider component only for JSONSchema nodes who have defined the minimum and maximum constraints.
+In this example the predicate applies the Slider component only for number type JSONSchema nodes that have defined the minimum and maximum constraints.

 ## Using Multiple Repositories
 In many applications we want to have multiple component repositories.